Skip to main content

 Identification of new viruses

 Based on our expertise in high-throughput PCR, we are trying to identify novel viruses in the human population.
-We test our strategy using baboons and have successfully identified a novel primate KSHV homolog in baboons (J.Virol.77:8159pp (2003)) as well as a novel SV40 homolog.
-We have since established bioinformatics and robotics infrastructures to rapidly screen and quantify virtually all known viruses.
-Using this approach has allowed us to identify novel West-Nile viruses (J.Clin.Microbio 42:1511pp (2004)) and to continue studying West-Nile inhibitors and novel vaccines.
+We tested our strategy using baboons and successfully identified a novel primate KSHV homolog in baboons (J.Virol.77:8159pp (2003)) and a novel SV40 homolog.
+We have since established bioinformatics and robotics infrastructures to screen and rapidly quantify virtually all known viruses.
+This approach has allowed us to identify novel West Nile viruses (J.Clin.Microbio 42:1511pp (2004)) and continue studying West Nile inhibitors and novel vaccines.

 Summary

-In sum, our cancer-related efforts seek to combine translational studies of KSHV-associated cancers with appropriate mouse models and detailed molecular investigation of a few key viral oncogenes.
+In sum, our cancer-related efforts seek to combine translational studies of KSHV-associated cancers with appropriate mouse models and detailed molecular investigations of a few critical viral oncogenes.
 Using high-throughput real-time quantitative PCR as the signature technology platform for this group, we can rapidly cross-validate the results of these three approaches to cancer research.